Water1ock/Adversarial_Attacks/README.md

 # Project Packages/Modules

-MODELS: contain all of the different neural network architectures and models, the robustness of which is going to be tested against adversarial attacks.
+**MODELS:** contain all of the different neural network architectures and models, the robustness of which is going to be tested against adversarial attacks.

-DATA: contains the data loader along with data augmentation functionalities for the CIFAR-10 dataset.
+**DATA:** contains the data loader along with data augmentation functionalities for the CIFAR-10 dataset.

-TRAINING: contains the functionalities for training, calculating the accuracy, precision and recall of the different models.
+**TRAINING:** contains the functionalities for training, calculating the accuracy, precision and recall of the different models.

-ADVERSARIAL_ALGORITHMS: contains the implementation of different adversarial attacks such as the FGSM attack.
+**ADVERSARIAL_ALGORITHMS:** contains the implementation of different adversarial attacks such as the FGSM attack.

-UTILS: contains functions for visualizing, saving and properly evaluating the robustness of different models against adversarial attacks.
+**UTILS:** contains functions for visualizing, saving and properly evaluating the robustness of different models against adversarial attacks.

-EXPERIMENTS: contains model specific code for evaluating the model robustness of different architectures against adversarial attacks.
+**EXPERIMENTS:** contains model specific code for evaluating the model robustness of different architectures against adversarial attacks.

+# Dataset Used
+The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) Dataset has been used for training the different models, and for applying the Adversarial attacks to check model robustness.

 # RESULTS